OpenTechStrategies/torque-sites/DESIGN.md

    applications section, with appropriate group set.
 2. Logins by that person will show up with Board member preferences.

-### User Groups / Roles
+### User Groups

 We use the same authorization groups across competitions whenever possible, since access patterns tend to be the same.
-The groups we've settled on are as follows (the "LFC" prefix helps MacFound IT track them in Okta):
+The roles we've settled on are as follows (the "LFC" prefix helps MacFound IT track them in Okta):